nlemberg/hebrew-BD-calc/README.md

 I invite you to find that out for yourself, [here](https://nlemberg.github.io/hebrew-BD-calc/).

 I developed this app using React and designed it entirely in CSS.
+For the Hebrew date conversions I used the [Hebcal.com](https://www.hebcal.com/) REST API.

 ### Credit where credit is due